RyanCavanaugh/TNTSHB/intros/TypeScript for the Haskell or ML Programmer.md

 ## Module system

-Javascript's modern module syntax is a bit like Haskell's, except that any file with `import` or `export` is implicitly a module:
+JavaScript's modern module syntax is a bit like Haskell's, except that any file with `import` or `export` is implicitly a module:

 ```ts